aosabook/500lines/bytecode-compiler/bytecompiler.rewrite.md

 ## Fleshing it out

-As we fill out the skeleton with more visit methods for more AST node types, we'll hit a new problem compiling control-flow constructs like `if`-`else`.
-They reduce to jumping around in the bytecode.
-The expression statement
+We're in business, ready to fill out the skeleton with more visit methods for more AST node types.
+When we get to control-flow constructs like `if`-`else` we'll hit a new problem: they reduce to jumping around in the bytecode.
+The expression statement `yes if ok else no` becomes

-    # in example.py:
-    yes if ok else no

-becomes

     # in examples:
            0 LOAD_NAME                0 (ok)